 Visa and MasterCard are the most widely accepted credit cards in Ecuador.
 You might find some merchants add a cheeky 4-10% add-on, claimed to be to cover the value of the bank transaction.

-No immunisations are necessary to travel here.
+No immunizations are necessary to travel here.
 You should not expect modern hospital facilities in the Galapagos Islands.
 Puerto Ayora and Puerto Baquerizo have small hospitals and pharmacy-type shops.
 So be sure to bring your own medicine if necessary and ensure you have adequate and appropriate insurance.

-Only bottled water, other than that served on the Galapagos diving cruises, should be consumed.
+Only bottled water, other than that served on the diving cruises, should be consumed.
 You might also want to avoid eating uncooked or unpeeled products, particularly uncooked clams and other seafood.

 What communications will be available on the islands?

 You can make calls from hotel rooms although the cost may be prohibitive.
-Public telephones exist in many public buildings although call centres, located in the main towns, represent a better value option.
+Public telephones exist in many public buildings although call centers, located in the main towns, represent a better value option.
 Of course, free internet calls cannot be beaten for price so you can also call when online in an internet café, which are present in the main towns.
-The call centre may have internet as well as fax services.
+The call center may have internet as well as fax services.